About Parts Per Million

 About the Author

-A visual artist as well as a writer, Julia Stoops is a recipient of Oregon Arts Commission Fellowships for both Visual Art and Literature.
-She has experience in alternative radio news journalism and anti-war activism, as well as a background teaching media studies, visual art, and history of ideas.
+Julia is an alum of Portland's Pinewood Table writing critique group.
+A visual artist as well as a writer, Julia Stoops is a recipient of Oregon Arts Commission Fellowships for visual arts and literature, and was a resident at the Ucross Foundation in 2016.
+She holds dual degrees in Visual Art and Philosophy, and she received an MFA in Painting from Portland State University.
+She has experience in alternative radio news journalism and anti-war activism, as well as a background teaching media studies, hybrid art methodologies, and history of ideas.
 She is married and lives in Portland, Oregon, a city for which she holds great affection.

 Contact